 A Short Version of the Professional Biography

-As it was written by the Opera News magazine, Pavla Vykopalová is one of the most remarkable Czech singers of the present time.
-Her wide and large repertoire contains vocal music of all genres and styles from the Baroque opera up to the contemporary compositions of the 21st century.
+As it was written by the Opera News magazine, Pavla Vykopalová is one of the most remarkable Czech singers of our time.
+Her wide and large repertoire includes vocal music of all genres and styles, from Baroque opera to contemporary compositions of the 21st century.

-Her opera repertoire includes among others also such great roles as Mozart's Donna Elvira, Fiordiligi, Vitellia, Pamina, and the Countess Almaviva, Dvořák’s Rusalka, Smetana's Mařenka in the Bartered Bride, Puccini's Mimi, Liù and Lauretta, Leoncavallo's Nedda, Offenbach's Antonia, Martinu's Sister Paskalina, Katerina and Julietta, Janáček’s Jenufa, Káťa and Míla, Verdi's Desdemona, Bizet's Micaela and Johann Strauss's Rosalinda etc.
+Her opera repertoire includes among others such great roles as Mozart's Donna Elvira, Fiordiligi, Vitellia, Pamina, and the Countess Almaviva, Dvořák's Rusalka, Smetana's Mařenka in The Bartered Bride, Puccini's Mimi, Liù and Lauretta, Leoncavallo's Nedda, Offenbach's Antonia, Martinů's Sister Paskalina, Katerina and Julietta, Janáček's Jenufa, Káťa and Míla, Verdi's Desdemona, Bizet's Micaela and Johann Strauss's Rosalinda, etc.

 Having a permanent engagement with The National Theatre of Brno, Pavla is a regular guest of the National Theatre of Prague and the Prague State Opera as well.

-She performed in Janáček’s Jenufa at the Théâtre du Châtelet of Paris, in Leonard Bernstein's Kaddish Symphony in Prague, Frankfurt and Tokyo under the conductor Eliahu Inbal.
-She has also sung the role of Jenufa on the stages of France Rennes, as well as the title roles of Káťa Kabanová in Denmark and Rusalka in Budapest under the conductor Iván Fisher.
+She performed in Janáček's Jenufa at the Théâtre du Châtelet in Paris, in Leonard Bernstein's Kaddish Symphony in Prague, Frankfurt and Tokyo under the conductor Eliahu Inbal.
+She also sang the role of Jenufa on the stages of France Rennes, as well as the title roles of Káťa Kabanová in Denmark and Rusalka in Budapest under the conductor Iván Fisher.

 Accompanied by renowned Czech and foreign orchestras, Pavla has sung in many oratorios and sacred works under such outstanding conductors as Jiří Kout, Jiří Bělohlávek, Leopold Hager, Eliahu Inbal, Iván Fisher and others.